Tuition & Fees

 State of Israel Bonds, Israeli Government grants (e.g., Military Service, Aliyah etc.), and other funds in NIS – these can be used to pay a balance in Israel only.

-If a student is paying their bill in Israel, they must first notify their local Office of Academic Affairs of this in writing.
+If a student is paying their bill in Israel, they must first notify their local TAU International Office of this in writing.
 The office in Israel will accept payment via check or bank transfer.
 For more information click here and be sure to follow the instructions carefully.

 More information on paying TAU tuition and fees is available on the Tel Aviv University website.